Gr8-Dayne/triviaScript/README.md

 		correctAnswer: 'b'
 	},
 	{
-		question: "In which year was java created",
+		question: "In which year was java created?",
 		answers: {
 			a: '1995',
 			b: '2001',